PAARKAVYB/rl-value-iteration/README.md

 To develop a Python program to find the optimal policy for the given MDP using the value iteration algorithm.

 ## PROBLEM STATEMENT:
-The FrozenLake environment in OpenAI Gym is a gridworld problem that challenges reinforcement learning agents to navigate a slippery terrain to reach a goal state while avoiding hazards.
-Note that the environment is closed with a fence, so the agent cannot leave the gridworld.
+The FrozenLake environment in OpenAI Gym is a grid world problem that challenges reinforcement learning agents to navigate a slippery terrain to reach a goal state while avoiding hazards.
+Note that the environment is closed with a fence, so the agent cannot leave the grid world.

 ### STATES:
 - **5 Terminal States**: